 These types of themes are also very dangerous for your site.
 Because they contain hidden malicious code that can damage your site and database or wrongly log your administrator credentials.

-Although it may save you few bucks, it can cause huge damage to your site later, so always avoid null themes.
+Although it may save you a few bucks, it can cause huge damage to your site later, so always avoid null themes.

 13. Use the Latest Version of WordPress Plugins and Themes